What are Balancing Energy Markets?

 • Two contracted products in an upward direction: R3 Standard & R3 Flex (will be phased out by 2012).

-• Number of activations depends on energy price offered, e.g. at 250 €/MWh:
+• Number of activations depends on energy price offered, e.g. at 250 €/MWh: 20 hours/year in R3

-- Standard: unlimited within contracted 4-hour block;
+• Activation time: unlimited within contracted 4-hour block;

 • Imbalances due to activations are eliminated within the Transfer of Energy (ToE) framework.